 The Bipartisan Infrastructure Law (BIL) requires each MPO to set aside 2.5% of all PL (planning) funds for Safe and Accessible Transportation Options projects.
 This equates to approximately \$56,000 annually for the entire State of North Dakota, which is then distributed to the four North Dakota MPOs based on a percentage of their respective populations from the 2020 Census.
-The table in Figure 11 shows the amounts Metro COG is programmed to receive in 2025 and 2026.
+The table in Figure 11 on the following page shows the amounts Metro COG is programmed to receive in 2025 and 2026.
 To help incentivize implementation of the Safe and Accessible Transportation Options program, the BIL allows waiving the usual 20% local match for funding certain selected projects.

-Metro COG staff has identified the purchase of bike-ped counters and software as a Safe and Accessible Transportation Options project to utilize these funds on an annual basis.
-It is estimated that the annual amount of Set-Aside Funding will allow the purchase of 4 counters.
+Metro COG staff has identified the purchase of bike-ped counters and software as a Safe and Accessible Transportation Options project to utilize these funds on to purchase bike-ped counters for use in its Safe Routes to School (SRTS) Plan Update project for the West Fargo School District.
+It is estimated that the annual amount of Set-Aside Funding will allow the purchase of four or five counters.
+The West Fargo SRTS project is anticipated to take two years, due to the size and number of schools in the district.
+Upon Completion of the project, the counters can be used for ongoing bike-ped counts around the region.
 Metro COG has historically been the repository for transportation-related counts since none of the local jurisdiction possess counting equipment of their own.
 This assists in prioritizing needs utilizing performance-based planning methods supported by hard data.
 Metro COG currently has a small number of bike-ped counters which are used throughout the region to count bike-ped use in specific areas to help identify bike-ped infrastructure needs but could use more.
 Metro COG's Bike-Ped Committee identified and prioritized over a dozen locations throughout the region which currently have no counters, and indicated to staff they could easily prioritize more, if asked.
 Their recommendations to the TTC and Policy Board were unanimously approved.

-Figure 11 - Set-aside for increasing safe and accessible transportation options
+Figure 11 - Set-aside amounts for increasing safe and accessible transportation options